 - Certain medications.

-- Hyperthyroidism – Usually caused by a benign tumour of the thyroid glands.
+- Hyperthyroidism: Increased levels of thyroid hormones responsible for metabolism which is usually caused by a benign tumour of the thyroid glands.

 Depending on the cause, there may be other symptoms accompanying the increased appetite.
 Things to watch for include: